 Discipline is a substantial key when raising your child.
 The forms of discipline determine how the child’s attitude will come out once he grows up.

-Many parents around the world discipline their children according to how their own parents disciplined them.
+Many parents worldwide discipline their children according to how their own parents disciplined them.

 Parents and guardians should stop this mistake.
-We should discipline in the smartest way such that the child learns from their mistake and not provoking them at the same time.
+We should discipline in the smartest way so that the child learns from their mistake and not provoke them simultaneously.

 Let’s look at some scriptures from the Bible about child discipline: Ephesians.
 6:4 (English Standard Version)